The above video is 3:17 minutes long.

 Guy:That’s a fantastic description of glycation as well.
 I appreciate it.
 Would you recommend everyone to go and get that tested once?

 David:Yes, absolutely.
 In fact, in Grain Brain, I present a chart that demonstrates what I just talked about, the degree of glycation plotted against the shrinkage of the brain’s memory center called the hippocampus.
-In our clinic, hemoglobin A1C is absolutely a standard test just like fasting blood sugar, and also fasting insulin, the degree of insulin in your body.
-The level of insulin in your body is really a marker as to how much you’ve challenged your body with sugar and carbohydrates in the past.
-You want to keep [00:14:00] insulin levels really low.
+In our clinic, hemoglobin A1C is absolutely a standard test just like fasting blood sugar.
+The level of hormones in your body is really a marker as to how much you’ve challenged your body with sugar and carbohydrates in the past.

-When insulin levels start to climb, it’s an indication that your cells are becoming less responsive to insulin, and that is the harbinger for becoming a diabetic.
+When blood sugars levels start to climb, it’s an indication that your cells are becoming less responsive, and that is the harbinger for becoming a diabetic.
 Why am I fixated on that?
 It’s because once you are a diabetic type 2, you have quadrupled your risk for Alzheimer’s.
 That’s why this is so darn important.